ValarValar/VolatilityTask/README.md

 # VolatilityTask
 ## Requirements:
 pip install aiohttp
+## Main File To Run:
+metrics_collector.py
+## Potential Optimization:
+Collect all data in async way, then process json data with threads.
+Requires future investigation.
+But for this exact task runtime is too small(<1s), so threads overhead costs might even make it worse.
 ## Task Specification
 Calculate volatility for last 1 hour for few symbols:
 * BTCUSDT